Shelley Collins, flutist

 Is a university professor is an appropriate teacher for a my young child?

 • Yes!
 Before moving to Mississippi, I had a flourishing studio of private flute students in addition to my college students.
 I still make time for dedicated pre-college students.
-I love teaching flute--from the very first note to further progress as musicians.
+I love teaching flute, and I love teaching people--from the very first note to further progress as musicians.
 I've taught all ages, from second grade to age 83.
-(And...I'm the mother of an energetic young boy!)
+(And...I raised an energetic boy!)

 My third grader wants lessons.
 Is she too small?